estcarisimo/scamper2mongo/README.md

 ## How to use

-1) You have to load scamper's outputs, which are located in /pings and /traceroutes, using the following scripts
+1) You have to load scamper's outputs into mongoDB.
+The example database called 'scamper' will be filled with the warts files that contains the results, which are located in /pings and /traceroutes.
+The following BASH scripts fill the databse:

 ```
 $ ./loadPingsData.sh
 $ ./loadTracerouteData.sh
 ```
-Both examples shows the command used to generate the ping and traceroute in case you were interested in to run it by yourself.
+The sentence used to run the ping or the traceroute is inclueded (commented) in each file in caes you were interested in running it again by yourself.

 2) You can run any python script to retrieve the results of both measurements.